-The Coral Sea, off the coast of Queensland, remains a relatively untouched, unexplored and sensitive region, nominated as a potential Marine Protected Area.
+The Coral Sea, off the coast of Queensland, remains a relatively untouched, unexplored and sensitive region, nominated as a potential marine protected area.
 Given its location off the Great Barrier Reef, it has the potential to act as a refuge for marine life in times of climatic stress.
-However, our knowledge of the connectivity of the reefs and cays of the Coral Sea, both within the region and with the Great Barrier Reef remains limited.
-C&R Consulting conducted research into the use of coral cores to extend our onshore rainfall records for research into Extreme Rainfall Events.
+However, our knowledge of the connectivity of the reefs and cays of the Coral Sea, both within the region and the Great Barrier Reef, remains limited.
+C&R Consulting conducted research into the use of coral cores to extend our onshore rainfall records for research into extreme rainfall events.

 Flooding and Extreme Rainfall Events

-Since identifying the need for further knowledge on the impact of extreme rainfall events on both the environment and communities within the seasonally arid tropics, C&R have investigated development of Extreme Rainfall Events.
+Since identifying the need for further knowledge on the impact of extreme rainfall events on both the environment and communities within the seasonally arid tropics, C&R have investigated the development of extreme rainfall events.
 This ongoing research aims to define effective methods for catchment analysis and standards for rainfall event measurement and prediction.
 One component of this work was a national-scale classification of catchments based on fuzzy clustering, using hydrology, climate, soil, and groundwater characteristics.

 C&R Consulting, in conjunction with Greensols Australia, are currently developing a method of carbon dioxide sequestration, to reduce the amount of CO2 in the atmosphere.
 The proposed method produces magnesium carbonate and calcium carbonate, thus permanently and stably fixing the carbon and reducing CO2 concentrations in the atmosphere.